safeledger logo

 Getting your license is a big step, but a Free Zone Business Setup in Dubai also means you need to keep up with ongoing rules and tasks to make sure your business stays in good standing.

 • Renew Your License Yearly: Your business license must be renewed every year before it expires.
-This usually includes paying renewal fees (typically starting from AED 10,000, depending on the Free Zone), renewing your office rent, and updating any business details.
+License renew usually includes paying renewal fees (typically starting from AED 10,000, depending on the Free Zone), renewing your office rent, and updating any business details.

 Note: Fees vary based on business activity, Free Zone, and office type.